web1992/read/spring/spring-reference-019.md

 [Link](https://docs.spring.io/spring/docs/4.3.x/spring-framework-reference/htmlsingle/#jdbc-JdbcTemplate-idioms)

+JdbcTemplate 是线程安全的

 Instances of the JdbcTemplate class are threadsafe once configured.
-This is important because it means that you can configure a single instance of a JdbcTemplate and then safely inject this shared reference into multiple DAOs (or repositories).
-The JdbcTemplate is stateful, in that it maintains a reference to a DataSource, but this state is not conversational state.
+This is important because it means that you can configure a single instance of a JdbcTemplate and then safely inject this shared reference into multiple DAOs (or repositories). `The JdbcTemplate is stateful, in that it maintains a reference to a DataSource, but this state is not conversational state`.

 A common practice when using the JdbcTemplate class (and the associated NamedParameterJdbcTemplate classes) is to configure a DataSource in your Spring configuration file, and then dependency-inject that shared DataSource bean into your DAO classes; the JdbcTemplate is created in the setter for the DataSource.
 This leads to DAOs that look in part like the following: